 If the promise of a steaming cup of coffee helps get you out of bed on cold winter mornings, we have good news for you!
 Coffee is actually good for your health.
 Yes, you read that right.
-Coffee is actually good for you.
+Coffee is actually good for you and supports a healthy metabolism.
 So pour yourself another cup and keep reading to find out why.

 1. Coffee Protects Your Liver.